CaaPTM – Company as a Platform

 We have distilled below some of the key ingredients that go into transforming a Company into a Platform:

 Agility: Agility is required at all times.
-We are driven by our philosophy (How can we help the other person without expecting anything in return), and we go out of our way to help the other person.
+We are driven by our philosophy of unselfishness and we go out of our way to help the other person.

-Patient capital: We are backed by patient capital.
+Patient Capital: We are backed by Patient Capital.
 Being privately owned gives us the luxury of building for the long term on an unshakeable foundation of values.
-We are neither burdened nor shaped by quarterly guidance.
+We are neither burdened nor shaped by investor guidance.

 Some manifestations of the Platform